Can LLMs facilitate interpretation of pre-trained language models?: Evaluation and Analysis

-\paragraph{Insufficient Context} Sometimes contextual information is important to correctly label a concept.
+\paragraph{Insufficient Context} Sometimes context contextual information is important to correctly label a concept.
 While human annotators (of the BCN corpus) were provided with the sentences in which the underlying words appeared, we did not provide the same to ChatGPT to keep the prompt cost-effective.
 However, providing context sentences in the prompt\footnote{We gave 10 context sentences to ChatGPT.} along with the concept to label resulted in improved labels for 11 of the remaining 40 error cases.
-Figure \ref{fig:cricket} shows one such example where providing contextual information made ChatGPT to correctly label the concept as \texttt{Cricket Scores} as opposed \texttt{Numerical Data} the label that it gives without seeing contextual information.
-Figure \ref{fig:usRockBands} shows a concept, where providing contextual information did not result in the accurate label \texttt{Rock bands and artists in the US} as identified by the humans.
+Figure \ref{fig:cricket} shows one such example where providing contextual information made ChatGPT to correctly label the concept as \texttt{Cricket Scores} as opposed to \texttt{Numerical Data} the label that it gives without seeing contextual information.
+However, providing context information didn't consistently prove helpful.
+Figure \ref{fig:usRockBands} shows a concept, where providing contextual information did not result in the accurate label: \texttt{Rock Bands and Artists in the US}, as identified by the humans.

-\paragraph{Uninterpretable Concepts} Lastly in 21 out of 26 cases, ChatGPT successfully assigned labels to the concepts that were considered uninterpretable or non-meaningful by human annotators.
-ChatGPT's success in assigning labels to these concepts can be attributed to its proficiency in analyzing and processing extensive textual data.
+\paragraph{Uninterpretable Concepts} Conversely, we also annotated concepts that were considered uninterpretable or non-meaningful by the human annotators in the BCN corpus and in 21 out 26 cases, ChatGPT accurately assigned labels to these concepts.
+The proficiency of ChatGPT in processing extensive textual data enables it to provide accurate labels for these concepts.